What are Trade Support Loans?

 Where can more detailed information be accessed?

 More detailed information is available from your local Apprenticeship Network provider.
-Contact details for your Apprenticeship Network provider can be accessed using the"Find my Apprenticeship Network provider" search tool or calling 13 38 73.
+Contact details for your Apprenticeship Network provider can be accessed using the"Find my Apprenticeship Network provider" search tool.

 Who is eligible to receive Trade Support Loans?